William Hodgson (RAF officer): Battle of Britain

 No. 85 Squadron's involvement in the Battle of Britain began on 18 August when it was ordered to patrol over Canterbury.
 With three other squadrons it intercepted a large bombing raid mounted by the Luftwaffe, and during the resulting engagement Hodgson shot down a Dornier Do 17 medium bomber and damaged an escorting Messerschmitt Bf 110 heavy fighter.
 He also claimed a Messerschmitt Bf 109 as a probable.
 The next day, No. 85 Squadron began operating from the RAF station at Croydon although it did not see any action for a few days because of poor weather.
-On 26 August, it was on patrol over Maidstone when it intercepted a raid of 15 bombers and 30 escorting fighters.
+On 26 August, the squadron was on patrol over Maidstone when it intercepted a raid of 15 bombers and 30 escorting fighters.
 Hodgson engaged and shared in the destruction of two Do 17s.
 Two days later he was credited with destroying a Bf 109, which he had pursued over the English Channel.
 The Luftwaffe mounted another large raid on 30 August, with several Heinkel He 111 medium bombers escorted by Bf 109 and Bf 110 fighters seen approaching the English coast.
 Several of No. 85 Squadron's Hurricanes were scrambled to intercept the raid, which was encountered near Bethenden.
 In this engagement, Hodgson shot down two of the Bf 110s and probably destroyed another.
 He also damaged a He 111.

 In action again the next day, this time over the Thames Estuary, he damaged a Do 17.
 It was one of 30 that were engaged by the squadron.
 An escorting Bf 109 was also shot down by Hodgson, the enemy aircraft crashing near the Thameshaven oil tanks.
 His own aircraft was damaged in the encounter and was set on fire.
 He prepared to bail out but decided against it when he realised he was over an urban area.
 Despite glycol and smoke filling the cockpit, he instead glided the burning Hurricane to a wheels-up landing in a field in Essex, managing to avoid wires and obstacles strung across the field as an anti-invasion measure to deter enemy troop transports from using it as an air strip.

 By early September, No. 85 Squadron had been reduced to 11 pilots and it was withdrawn to Church Fenton for a rest.
 Later in the month Hodgson was awarded the Distinguished Flying Cross.
 The citation, published the following month in The London Gazette read: